Franz Theodor Csokor: Life

-From 1933 he was already a decided opponent of National Socialism and signed a document saying so at the PEN congress in Dubrovnik.
-In 1938, after the annexation of Austria to Germany, he emigrated voluntarily, and after travelling via Poland, Romania and Hungary, ended up in Italy in 1944, where he lived in Rome.
-He worked for the BBC and returned to Vienna in 1946 in British uniform.
+From 1933, he was a convinced opponent of National Socialism; he was among the signatories of a statement against National Socialism at the PEN congress in Dubrovnik of that year.
+In 1938, after the annexation of Austria to Nazi Germany, he emigrated voluntarily.
+He spent World War II in Poland, Romania and Hungary before ending up in Italy after the fall of Mussolini in 1944, where he lived in Rome.
+There, he worked for the BBC.
+Despite travel restrictions in place at the time, Csokor returned to Vienna in 1946, dressed in a British uniform.

-In 1947 Csokor became president of the Austrian PEN Club, with which he remained actively associated until well into his old age.
-In 1968 he also became vice-president of the International PEN.
+During the Allied occupation of Austria which lasted until 1955, Csokor settled in the British sector of Vienna, working as a freelance journalist for newspapers such as the Wiener Zeitung.
+In 1947, he became president of the Austrian PEN Club, in which he remained an active member until well into his old age; in 1968, he became vice-president of International PEN.
+After his death, the Austrian PEN Club named a literary award, the Franz-Theodor-Csokor-Preis, after him in 1970.

-As a convinced humanist Csokor spoke up in his dramas for peace, freedom and human rights.
-His creative life was also closely connected with the Labour movement.
+A convinced humanist, Csokor spoke up in his dramas for peace, freedom and human rights.
+His creative life was also closely connected with the labour movement.
+He died in Vienna in 1969, and is buried in a grave of honour in the Zentralfriedhof.

-Csokor was awarded the title of Professor.

-He died in Vienna, and is buried in a grave of honour in the Zentralfriedhof.
 The Csokorgasse, a street in Vienna, was named after him in 1975.
-In 1994 the Austrian Post Office published a special stamp in his honour.
+In 1994, the Austrian Post Office published a special stamp in his honour.